Update: It will now also encrypt the „subject“ parts of mail.

 MAKE SHURE TO DISABLE AUTO UPDATES!
 OR YOU WILL END UP WITH A BROKEN VERSION 1.9.XX IN A MATTER OF SECONDS 😀 (should be fixed by now)

-you can safely click on „Install“ after 3 seconds…
+one can safely click on „Install“ after 3 seconds…

-you will have to hit „restart now“ button to restart icedove to activate the plugin.
+one will have to hit „restart now“ button to restart icedove to activate the plugin.

 save the revocation certificate on the truecrypt container on your usb stick that you later put into your save…